TKCERT/pfFocus/README.md

 # pfFocus

-This simple tool allows you to convert a full configuration backup of a pfSense firewall into some useful output format, like Markdown or YAML.
+This simple tool allows you to convert a full configuration backup of a pfSense firewall into some meaningful output format, like Markdown or YAML.
 It enables you to *focus* on the important parts of your firewall configuration and allows you to get a quick overview of the most important settings.

 ## Requirements